kjunggithub/webkit2png-php/README.md

 | transparent | `true` |
 | user-agent | `'\'user agent string here\''` |

-Keep in mind that for `js` and `user-agent`, you must either use double quotes or escape single quotes so that the string passed is wrapped by single quotes.
+Keep in mind that for `js` and `user-agent`, you must either use double quotes or escape single quotes so that the string passed is wrapped by quotes.

 ## TODOs